jobendik/rift/memory-bank/progress.md

    - ✅ Verified: All required CSS variables are properly defined in _variables.css

 2. **Event Standardization**
+   - ✅ Core infrastructure complete with:
+     - ✅ Enhanced EventManager with validation and helper methods
+     - ✅ Created EventStandardizationImplementer utility
+     - ✅ Built EventStandardizationTest framework
+     - ✅ Developed Event Standardization Index tool
+   - Need to audit all components to identify non-standard event names
-   - Need to implement the standardized event naming conventions across components
+   - Need to update existing components to use the standardized event names
-   - Need to refactor existing components to use the standardized payload structures
+   - Need to refactor event payload structures to match the standardized formats
    - Need to update event subscription code to match the new patterns
+   - Need to implement performance tracking for high-frequency events

 3. **Performance Considerations**
    - Balance between CSS and JavaScript animations needs optimization